perryOnCrack/perryoncrack.github.io/apps/rez.md

 - New Feature:
     - Classic Z Launcher layout
+    - New Revised Customization UI
+        - And more customization options!

 - Changes:
     - Suggestion count dialog now set the value immediately
     - Prettier animation when pulling up the app list
-    - UI are now scaling properly with device's font scaling setting.
+    - Proper UI scaling with different font scaling settings.
-    - Other minor UI changes
+    - Other minor UI changes.
+    - General backend improvements.

 - Bug Fixes:
     - Fixed an oversight where suggestion count can be set to negative value and brick the launcher.